ansible-community/pytest-ansible-units/README.md

 ## License

-This project is licensed under the GPL-v3 License - see the LICENSE.md file for details
+This project is licensed under the GPL-v3 License - see the LICENSE file for details